Step By Step Guide To Comply With GDPR

 4. Data Minimization And Storage Limitation

-Data minimization involves collecting only the necessary personal data for a specific purpose, preventing excess data collection.
+Data minimization involves collecting only personal data for a specific purpose, preventing excess data collection.
 Storage limitation ensures personal data is retained only as long as needed for that purpose and then deleted or anonymized.
 Together, these principles protect privacy by controlling data collection and storage.

 5. Data Security

-Data security is the main practice of protecting digital information from unlawful access, corruption, or theft.
+Data security is the primary practice of protecting digital information from unlawful access, corruption, or theft.
 This involves implementing technical, organizational, and administrative measures to guard data throughout its lifecycle.
 It contains encryption, access controls, network security, and employee training to prevent data breaches and protect sensitive information.

 6. Data Breach Notification